 As an assistance, the Universal House of Justice has authorized us to provide this set of instructions for those applying for a nine-day pilgrimage.
-Friends who wish to visit the Holy Land for any other purpose, such as a three-day visit, should write to the House of Justice requesting permission, either directly or through their National Spiritual Assemblies.
+Friends who wish to visit the Holy Land for any other purpose, such as a brief visit, should write to the House of Justice requesting permission, either directly or through their National Spiritual Assemblies.

 Pilgrimage to the Bahá’í World Centre is a sacred experience in a believer’s life, an experience which many friends must plan for years in advance.
 We are confident this system will safeguard such arrangements and better facilitate the scheduling process.